peetakella/Website-teams-code/README.md

 ## Installation and Usage
 **Python 3.11 >" is required**
+The Below Steps are used to install the software on a new rasberry pi:
 1) Clone the Repository
 2) Navigate into the repository
 3) run `chmod u+x install.sh` if the file is not already an executable